IntelliSense-like autocomplete for Vim with clang

 https://github.com/Rip-Rip/clang_complete/wiki

-Follow the installation instructions for each plugin, but basically the installation is copying the plugin files to your .vim folder (or vimfiles on Windows).
+installation is copying the plugin files to your .vim folder (or

 https://github.com/Rip-Rip/clang_complete